curioustechizen/curioustechizen.github.io/src/content/blog/2025-08-31-pragmatic-kmp-part-03.md

       ref: main
  ```

+ The rest of the build.yml file remained the same as before.
 This is sufficient for CI to be able to check out the iOS and Android repos as siblings, and build the iOS app with a dependency on the KMP code in the Android repo.

  **Note:** I've seen discussion about using Github Personal Access Tokens instead for this convoluted deploy key mechanism for checking out other private repos belonging to the same github org.
 I haven't had the chance to try that option.

  ## Merging into a "monorepo"

  The above arrangement of having sibling repos was beneficial for us during the "trial period".
 As you might imagine, it was not without serious pain-points though.
-Coordinating branches between the two separate repos was the biggest problem, and we knew it would become a blocker sooner or later.
+Co-ordinating branches between the two separate repos was the biggest problem, and we knew it would become a blocker sooner or later.

  That is precisely why, once KMP as a technology had proven itself and we had decided to go all in on it, the first thing we did was to merge the two repos into one.
-Calling it a mono-repo is a bit pretentious (since it is just a merger of two repos), but the name has stuck, so here we are.
+Calling it a mono-repo is a bit pretentious (since it is just a merger of two repos), but the name has stuck, so I'm going to use that term for the rest of this series.

  [This blog post](https://jdriven.com/blog/2021/04/How-to-merge-multiple-git-repositories) was taken as a basis for merging the two existing repos into a third repo.
 We were able to retain
  - Commit histories for both original repos